bahrus/deframe/README.md

 You will see the following words appear in your browser:

-"Hello darkness, my old friend"
+"Hello darkness, my old friend."

+If you throttle your network, you will see an ugly style-less iframe show the text first, which will then morph into a custom element.

 How not-awesome is that?